k-j-oliver/StormlightArchiveScraper/README.md

 |           10 | http://stormlightarchive.wikia.com/wiki/Alakavish                     |
 ...
 ```
 This data is rather flat without relationship tables.
 Building these relationships requires a second scraper to iterate through the character pages again to match data fields to character id.
-An example of gender follows, which is straight forward with one-to-one relationships.
-I also include a snippet from the `books` table, which has a many-to-many relationship.
+An example of gender follows, which has a straight forward many-to-one relationship.
+I also include a snippet from the `books` table: a many-to-many relationship.

 __`characters_gender` table:__
 ```